dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 concatenate cells.

-Here’sanotherexampleofafunctionthatusesarangeargument.AssumethatyouwanttocalculatetheaverageofthefivelargestvaluesinarangenamedData.
+Here'sanotherexampleofafunctionthatusesarangeargument.AssumethatyouwanttocalculatetheaverageofthefivelargestvaluesinarangenamedData.

-Excel doesn’t have a function that can do this, so you would probably write aformula:
+Excel doesn't have a function that can do this, so you would probably write aformula:

 =(LARGE(Data,1)+LARGE(Data,2)+LARGE(Data,3)+

 LARGE(Data,4)+LARGE(Data,5))/5

-ThisformulausesExcel’sLARGEfunction,whichreturnsthe n thlargestvalueinarange.TheformulaaddsthefivelargestvaluesintherangenamedDataandthendividestheresultby5.Theformulaworksfine,butit’sratherunwieldy.Andwhatifyoudecidethatyouneedtocomputetheaverageofthetopsixvalues?Youwouldneedtorewritetheformula —andmakesurethatyouupdateallcopiesofthe formula.
+ThisformulausesExcel'sLARGEfunction,whichreturnsthe n thlargestvalueinarange.TheformulaaddsthefivelargestvaluesintherangenamedDataandthendividestheresultby5.Theformulaworksfine,butit'sratherunwieldy.Andwhatifyoudecidethatyouneedtocomputetheaverageofthetopsixvalues?Youwouldneedtorewritetheformula —andmakesurethatyouupdateallcopiesofthe formula.

 CHAPTER 20  Creating Worksheet Functions — and Living to Tell about It 343

-Wouldn’tthisbeeasierifExcelhadafunctionnamedTopAvg?Thenyoucouldcomputetheaveragebyusingthefollowing(nonexistent)function:
+Wouldn'tthisbeeasierifExcelhadafunctionnamedTopAvg?Thenyoucouldcomputetheaveragebyusingthefollowing(nonexistent)function:

 =TopAvg(Data,5)